Shabnaz21/Real-estate-Platform-Client-Side/README.md

 - My Profile, Wishlist, Property Bought, My Reviews.

- - My Profile:
+ - **My Profile**:
   - Displays the name of the user.
   - Shows the profile picture of the user.
   - Shows the user's role; excluded for regular users to maintain simplicity.

- - Wishlist:
+ - **Wishlist**:
    - Displays user-wishlist properties.
    - Each card includes property image, title, location, agent name, agent image, verification status, and price range
    - Features `Make an Offer` and  `Remove` buttons.

- - Make an Offer:
+ - **Make an Offer**:
    - Redirects to a new page with a form.
    - Readonly fields for property title, location, and agent name.
    - User inputs offered amount, buyer email, buyer name, and buying date.
    - Upon successful offer, adds the property to the user's "Property Bought" page with a "pending" status.

 ### Agent Dashboard:

 - Agent Profile, Add Property, My Added Properties, My Sold Properties, Requested Properties.

-- Agent Profile:
+- **Agent Profile**:
   - Displays the name of the agent.
   - Shows the profile picture of the agent.
   - Shows the agent's role.

-- Add Property:
+- **Add Property**:
   - Agents can use the `Add Property` page to input details for a new listing.

-- My Added Properties:
+- **My Added Properties**:
   - Displays properties added by agents.
   - Includes property image, title, location, agent name, image, verification status, and price range.
   - Admin modifies verification status to `verified` or `rejected`